hanami/guides/content/v2.0/introduction/getting-started.md

 ## Listing books

-With our books table ready to use, let's adapt our books index spec to expect an index of persisted books:
+With our books table ready to go, let's adapt our books index spec to expect an index of persisted books:

 ```ruby
 # frozen_string_literal: true